eic/epic-prod/docs/RECO/main/index.md

                 e+ , Sub-directory or File Count:1
                     100MeV , Sub-directory or File Count:1
                         130to177deg , Sub-directory or File Count:1
+        2025-12-24_13-34-01 , Sub-directory or File Count:2
+            DIS , Sub-directory or File Count:1
+                NC , Sub-directory or File Count:1
+                    18x275 , Sub-directory or File Count:1
+                        minQ2=1 , Sub-directory or File Count:1
+            SINGLE , Sub-directory or File Count:1
+                e+ , Sub-directory or File Count:1
+                    100MeV , Sub-directory or File Count:1
+                        130to177deg , Sub-directory or File Count:1
-        Backgrounds , Sub-directory or File Count:32
+        Backgrounds , Sub-directory or File Count:33
             2025-06-24_12-13-16 , Sub-directory or File Count:1
                 DIS , Sub-directory or File Count:1
                     NC , Sub-directory or File Count:1
                         18x275 , Sub-directory or File Count:1
-                            minQ2=1 , Sub-directory or File Count:1
             2025-06-24_12-41-22 , Sub-directory or File Count:1
                 DIS , Sub-directory or File Count:1
                     NC , Sub-directory or File Count:1
                         18x275 , Sub-directory or File Count:1
-                            minQ2=1 , Sub-directory or File Count:1
             2025-06-24_13-00-18 , Sub-directory or File Count:1
                 DIS , Sub-directory or File Count:1
                     NC , Sub-directory or File Count:1
                         18x275 , Sub-directory or File Count:1
-                            minQ2=1 , Sub-directory or File Count:1
             2025-06-24_15-38-08 , Sub-directory or File Count:1
                 DIS , Sub-directory or File Count:1
                     NC , Sub-directory or File Count:1
                         18x275 , Sub-directory or File Count:1
-                            minQ2=1 , Sub-directory or File Count:1
             2025-06-24_17-47-17 , Sub-directory or File Count:1
                 DIS , Sub-directory or File Count:1
                     NC , Sub-directory or File Count:1
                         18x275 , Sub-directory or File Count:1
-                            minQ2=1 , Sub-directory or File Count:1
             2025-06-24_18-07-42 , Sub-directory or File Count:1
                 DIS , Sub-directory or File Count:1
                     NC , Sub-directory or File Count:1
                         18x275 , Sub-directory or File Count:1
-                            minQ2=1 , Sub-directory or File Count:1
             2025-06-25_14-59-10 , Sub-directory or File Count:1
                 DIS , Sub-directory or File Count:1
                     NC , Sub-directory or File Count:1